orrcody/academic-kickstart/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

-Welcome!
 I am a PhD candidate in the Department of Economics at Michigan State University.
 My current research explores how college students make their enrollment, labor supply, borrowing, and studying decisions.
 I also have research examining how labor supply elasticities for adults in the United States have changed over time, and research studying how students' non-cognitive skills are influenced by the gender distribution of their peers.

 **I am currently accepting interview requests for the 2020-2021 job market.**